ibm-cloud-docs/vpc/bare_metal_server_create.md

 | Trusted Platform Module (TPM) | Click the toggle to enable Trusted Platform Module capabilities.
 Then, select the mode that you want to use.
 For more information, see [Secure boot with Trusted Platform Module (TPM)](/docs/vpc?topic=vpc-secure-boot-tpm&interface=ui). |
 | Secure boot | Click the toggle to enable secure boot.
 For more information, see [Secure boot with Trusted Platform Module (TPM)](/docs/vpc?topic=vpc-secure-boot-tpm&interface=ui). |
 | Add to reservation (beta) | If you have an active reservation, click the toggle to add the server to that reservation.
 For more information about reservations, see [About Reservations for VPC](/docs/vpc?topic=vpc-about-reserved-virtual-servers-vpc). |
-{: caption="Table 2.
-Bare metal server advanced options" caption-side="bottom"}
+{: caption="Bare metal server advanced options" caption-side="bottom"}